a short and simple trail to be with friends and family to explore the ranges of Himalayas...

 Ghorepani-Poon Hill Trek is a popular short trek to Annapurna Sanctuary and is also known as Annapurna Sanctuary Circuit Trek.
 Through this trail, trekkers can divert into multiple areas of the Annapurna region.

 This includes Annapurna Base Camp, Dhampus, Tatopani, Jomsom-Muktinath, Upper Mustang, etc., adding a couple of more days.
-So, you can customize it according to your scheduled number of days.
+So, you can customise it according to your scheduled number of days.

 Required Permits for Ghorepani Poon Hill Trek